What is a pied-à-terre? What makes it different from a typical NYC apartment?

 Where are NYC pieds-à-terre?

-For a long time, the top choice for pieds-à-terre has been Midtown co-ops on Fifth Avenue.
+Co-op buildings on Fifth Avenue in Midtown have long been the top choice for NYC second-home buyers—and these are an exception to the rule about co-ops being unfriendly to pied-à-terre buyers.
 Many of these have flexible policies that allow second-home owners who meet their financial requirements.

 However, Barone is seeing an increasing number of buyers focus on Downtown neighborhoods below 34th Street, from Chelsea to the Financial District.